doradoljanin/Data-Engineering/README.md

 #### fillDatabase.py

-This file imports the initially delivered data (playersData.csv) into the SQL database by calling dbHelper's functions.
+This script imports the initially delivered data (playersData.csv) into the SQL database by calling dbHelper's functions.

 #### playersScraper.py: